On the complement of nef divisors on projective manifolds: Introduction

+For example, a proper modification of a Stein manifold of dimension at least 2 is Hartogs (on the Hartogs extension phenomenon for Stein spaces see \cite{Ov}).

-More explicitly, we are interesting the following question. \begin{question1} Let $X'$ be a compact complex manifold, $D$ be an effective divisor on $X'$ with connected support $Z$.
-What conditions for the divisor $D$ are necessary and sufficient for the complement $X'\setminus Z$ to be a Hartogs manifold? \end{question1}
+More explicitly, we address the following general question: \begin{question1} Let $X'$ be a compact complex manifold, $D$ an effective divisor on $X'$ with connected support $Z$.
+What conditions on $D$ are necessary and sufficient for $X'\setminus Z$ to be Hartogs? \end{question1}

+For a smooth connected complex curve $Z$ on a compact (not necessarily projective) complex surface $X'$, we have the following statements by results of Grauert, Suzuki, Ueda and Corollary \ref{crucialcor}: